JPETTomography/j-pet-ortho-simulations/README.md

 ### Running:
 To run the application type
->./sim number -i param_file -p probability
+>./sim -i param_file
-+ **number** specifies whether you want to perform simulation for 2-gamma decays (type 2), 3-gamma decays (type 3) or for both types (type any other number or leave blank).
+**param_file** is a path to a file, where simulation parameters are stored.
+If the flag '-i'  is not provided, the program will try to read file "simulation_parameters.par".

-+ **param_file** is a path to a file, where source's position and momentum is stored (x, y, z, px, py, pz).
-If the flag '-i'  is not provided, the program will try to read from *simulation_parameters.par*, which is included in the repository.
-Please, look into it to learn how to specify simulation parameters.
+### Changing the simulation parameters
-+ **probability** is the probability for gammas to interact with the scintillator.
-If the flag '-p' is not set, probability will be set to 1.
+For details see simulation_parameters.par file.

 ### Results
 By deault all results will be saved to the *results/* directory.
 You can change it by editing src/simulate.cpp file.
 There are static variables at the beginning of the file called: